Naturally, just about every brand out there claims their compact elliptical trainers are the best.

 It is constructed with a sturdy, powder-coated, 2.75-inch thick tubular steel mainframe.

-Its adjustable floor stabilizers and oversized ribbed foot pads ensure a safe exercise, no matter the intensity of your workout.
+We liked its adjustable floor stabilizers and oversized ribbed foot pads which ensured a safe exercise, no matter the intensity of our workout.

 This elliptical machine can carry up to 225 pounds.